Table of Contents

 Cost or efficiency gains: Has it reduced manual effort, duplication, or downstream errors?

 Tracking KPIs is not a one-time setup.
 They should be reviewed periodically, monthly or quarterly, and aligned with evolving business priorities.
-Tools like Tableau, Looker, and metadata platforms like OvalEdge can help capture usage, lineage, and health in real-time.
+OvalEdge tracks data product usage, lineage, and health in real time, giving product owners a unified view of adoption, SLA compliance, and downstream dependencies without requiring custom instrumentation.

 2. Feedback loops and continuous improvement